17 Caffeine Side Effects That Everyone Should Know About

 Caffeine – A Brief

-Caffeine is well known as an instant energy booster.
-It helps people fight drowsiness.
+Caffeine is a well-known component of popular drinks like coffee and tea.
+It acts as an instant energy booster.
+The most known caffeine benefit is that it helps people fight drowsiness.
 Yet there is a lot of controversy surrounding its dosage and effectiveness.

 Caffeine, scientifically known as methyl theobromine, is an alkaloid.
 This natural substance is found in many plants, including coffee beans, tea, kola nuts, and cacao pods.
 This alkaloid is an important part of the commercial platform, and its man-made form is widely used in the production of pharmacy drugs, drinks, chocolates, and coffee infusions.